sudeeprp/default-coding/data-types-variables.md

 }
 ```

-Here's the funny thing: it may or may not pass the equality!
+Here's the funny thing: the `==` operator may or may not pass -
+it doesn't matter what language you use!

 The reason is in the representation of floating point numbers
 in a computer.
 Depending on how the floating point is computed,
 there can be small differences in the values, which is not